Dear Kindergarten Parents/Guardians,

-Please complete and return all original forms to the school nurse.
-All paperwork is due to the health office by August 1st.
-Students not in compliance by the first day of school will be excluded from school until the required documentation is submitted to the health office.
+All paperwork is due to the health office by October 1st.
+Students not in compliance with the immunization/exam requirements by October 1st will be excluded from school until the required documentation is submitted to the health office.

 If you have any questions, or your child has any specific health care needs such as diabetes, allergies, asthma, seizure disorder or medication that needs to be taken at school, please contact the building nurse at your child’s school at the number listed below.